gbv/jskos-server/README.md

 #### InvalidBodyError
 Status code 422.
 Will be returned for `POST`/`PUT`/`PATCH` if the body was valid JSON, but could not be validated (e.g. does not pass the JSKOS Schema).

-#### InvalidRegistryMembershipError
-Status code 422.
-Will be returned for `POST`/`PUT`/`PATCH` when a registry contains a disallowed membership field or references unknown membership URIs.

-#### InvalidRegistryMixedMembershipError
-Status code 422.
-Will be returned when a registry uses mixed membership types while `registries.mixedTypes` is not allowed.

 #### CreatorDoesNotMatchError
 Status code 403.
 Will be returned by `PUT`/`PATCH`/`DELETE` endpoints if the authenticated creator does not match the creator of the entity that is being edited.